 Social Prescribing for You & Me

-This section crowdsources links to free (or donation-based) local community activities involving movement, nature, art, service, and belonging — medicine proven to help boost our mood, energy, and attention.
+This section crowdsources links to free or donation-based local community activities involving movement, nature, art, service, and conversation— medicine proven to help boost our mood, energy, and attention.

 Submit your suggestion here.

-(NOTE: While we’re starting with New York, virtual, or chapter-based organizations, we hope to eventually build a national database with Social Prescribing USA.)
+(NOTE: While we’re starting with New York, virtual, or chapter-based organizations, including those featured in THE CONNECTION CURE book, we hope to eventually build a national database with Social Prescribing USA.)

-Reboot: - a group leading weekly community dances with silent disco geat o help us “reboot our communities and ourselves”
+Reboot: - a group leading weekly community dances with silent disco as a way to help us “reboot our communities and ourselves”

 GirlTrek - a walking group that aims to “bring health and happiness to the doorsteps of 700 million Black women worldwide”